Computable copies of $\ell^p$: Abstract

 \section{Abstract}

 Suppose $p$ is a computable real so that $p \geq 1$.
 It is shown that the halting set can compute a surjective linear isometry between any two computable copies of $\ell^p$.
 It is also shown that this result is optimal in that when $p \neq 2$ there are two computable copies of $\ell^p$ with the property that any oracle that computes a linear isometry of one onto the other must also compute the halting set.
 Thus, $\ell^p$ is $\Delta_2^0$-categorical and is computably categorical if and only if $p = 2$.
-It is also shown that there is a computably categorical Banach space that is not a HIlbert space and that $\ell^p$ is linearly isometric to a computable Banach space if and only if $p$ is computable.
+It is also demonstrated that there is a computably categorical Banach space that is not a Hilbert space.
 These results hold in both the real and complex case.